MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 ## Examples

 This section describes some common use cases and the key requirements that you typically need to consider for each workload.
-For each workload, a suggested deployment approach is provided, based on the requirements and approaches described in this article.
+For each workload, one or more suggested deployment approaches are provided, based on the requirements and approaches described in this article.

 ### Line-of-business application for an enterprise